 Thanksgiving gravy is an essential sauce to pour on everything from mashed potatoes to turkey.
-But if you don't want to hassle with the fat and juices from your roasted turkey, you can make this easier vegan gravy recipe!
-It's packed with savory flavor and it'll be a crowd-pleaser for the holiday.
+But if you don't want to hassle with the fat and juices from your roasted turkey, you can make this easier brown vegan gravy in just 10 minutes!
+It's packed with savory flavor and it'll be a crowd-pleaser for the holidays.

-This vegan gravy recipe is just as savory and delicious as your traditional turkey gravy.
-However, it doesn't contain any turkey drippings or dairy.
+My brown vegan gravy recipe is just as savory and delicious as your traditional turkey gravy.
+However, it doesn't contain any turkey drippings, sausage, or dairy.

 Why You Should Make This Recipe